Main Tourist Attractions in Paris

 To reach the Louvre, take the Batobus and hop off at the Louvre stop.
 Look across to the other side of the river for a stunning view of the Orsay, the former train station, now turned art museum, that you will be visiting on another day.

 Have a solid plan before you enter the Louvre through the pyramid.
 And, certainly, have a pre-purchased Paris Museum Card so you can skip the lines.

-As you walk this former palace, you will be following in the footsteps of the Kings who roamed these same halls and galleries, reveling in their priceless collections of paintings and sculpture.
+As you walk this former palace, you will be following in the footsteps of the Kings who roamed these same halls and galleries, reveling in their priceless collections of paintings and sculptures.

 Look around, up, down and out the windows at the lavish palace itself, as well as at the artwork it contains.